C242-PS269/eztrip-machine-learning/README.md

 EzTrip is an AI-powered travel application designed to offer a more organized, efficient, and sustainable tourism experience.
 The primary goal of the project is to assist travelers in planning their trips to destinations they are not familiar with.
 Key features include:

-- **Tourist Attraction Recommendations**: Suggestions based on user preferences for accommodation, attractions, and dining.
+- **Tourist Attraction Recommendations**: Suggestions based on user preferences for accommodation, attractions, and culinary.
-- **Expense Tracker**: A feature to monitor the travel budget in real-time.
+- **Expense Tracker**: A feature to monitor the travel budget.
-- **Integrated Travel Guide**: Comprehensive information on routes, transportation, and personalized itineraries.
+- **Integrated Automatic Generate Itineraries**: Create a generated itineraries based on budget input and city that person wants to visits.
 - **Sentiment Analysis**: Using user reviews to provide more relevant recommendations.

 ##### Project Focus